Orionids Workshop, 2024

 For the second year, we are hosting an exciting summer workshop on emerging practices connecting art and outer space in the town of Chartres in France.
 A week during the Orionids meteor shower to explore the origins of life, language, and cultural knowledge in warm, creative community.

-Following on from 2023’s theme of Lunar Imaginaries, the 2024 focus is ‘Starry Migrations and the new space age’ - an opportunity to learn about relations across place and migrating birds, the planetary, and beyond -inspired by the paths of the migrating birds who traverse France, and the avian myths that feature in many constellations across cultures.
+Following on from 2023’s theme of Lunar Imaginaries, the 2024 focus is ‘Starry Migrations and the new space age’ - an opportunity to learn about relations across place and migrating birds, the planetary, and beyond -inspired by the paths of migrating birds who traverse the land not limited by national borders, and the avian myths that feature in many constellations across cultures.
 The birds are the mediators of the heavens.
 This theme opens up thinking about the langauge of the birds—‘la langue des oiseaux’— and the flows of life and communication connecting earth and cosmos.

-The Orionids Workshop 2024 combines art, science and embodied approaches: including presentations on animal studies and astro ecology, daily sessions for creative practice, and somatic evening and morning sessions - feeling and sensing with the night sky and Tsuchinshan-ATLAS.
+The Orionids Workshop 2024 combines art, science and embodied approaches: including presentations on animal studies and astro ecology, daily sessions for creative practice, and some special sessions feeling and sensing with the night sky and Tsuchinshan-ATLAS.

-In connection to the Emerging Practices Working Group at the Post Detection Hub St Andrews, the week emphasises process-based and creative research in connection with SETI, centring material practices and the many cultural ways of understanding our place in the Universe through relational ecologies.
+In connection to the Emerging Practices Working Group at the Post Detection Hub St Andrews, the week emphasises process-based and creative research in connection with SETI, centring material practices and varieties of cultural ways of understanding our place in the Universe through relational ecologies.

 Theme - ‘Starry Migrations and the new space age’

-- STS - Mutual study on more-than-human relations in the new space age - Continuing the mutual learning around bird migrations and organic time, this workshop focuses on the black-tailed godwit that will be leaving the Atlantic coast—from Brittany to Bordeaux—during the meeting.
-These African-Eurasian migratory shorebirds make the journey Northwards from West Africa stopping along the way in Spain, Portugal and France, pausing in the Wadden Sea and breeding in the Netherlands and Iceland.
+Continuing learning around bird migrations and organic time, this workshop focuses on the black-tailed godwit that will be leaving the Atlantic coast—from Brittany to Bordeaux—during the meeting.
+These African-Eurasian migratory shorebirds make the journey northwards from West Africa, stopping along the way in Spain, Portugal and France, pausing in the Wadden Sea and breeding in the Netherlands and Iceland.
 We will explore entangled histories of the migration of beings and knowledge along these pathways, and how bird populations, migration patterns and the life cycles of migratory birds are shifting with climate change and conflicts.

-- Creative Practice - Expanding cosmic senses - The meeting occurs during the convergence of different space events - the annual Meteor Shower Orionids meteor shower, and the return of Tsuchinshan-ATLAS after 80,000 years.
-We will explore feeling and sensing, dreaming and painting to make relations with the meteor, and experiment with playful creative modes of relating to the stars.
-We will explore the labyrinth journey as an ancient embodied technique, and trace transcultural histories of the “journey of the soul” - in European traditions like Cicero’s The Dream of Scipio and Dante's Divine Comedy.
+The meeting occurs during the convergence of different space events - the annual Meteor Shower Orionids meteor shower, and the return of Tsuchinshan-ATLAS after 80,000 years.
+We will explore feeling and sensing, dreaming and painting to invite relations with the meteor, and experiment with playful creative modes of not only observing but relating to the stars.
+We will explore the labyrinth journey as an ancient embodied technique, tracing transcultural histories of the “journey of the soul” - in European traditions like Cicero’s The Dream of Scipio and Dante's Divine Comedy.

-- Emerging Practice - Refiguring communication through ecologies and flux - What fresh approaches and hydrated theories can we grow through the entanglement of themes of animal language, cosmograms, the flows of beings and wisdom across land and sea, pilgrimage and forced migration seeking safe passage over borders?
-How can we evolve creative, pragmatic and useful evolutions of theories of bodies and culture, language and ideas, feeling and sensing techniques in connection to bodies, celestial events and wild weather systems.
-Drawing on philosophies of vital materialities and deep time, political ecologies and the Environmental Humanities, we bring varied approaches to the search for life in the Universe into dialogue with shifting, changing ecologies in motion.
+What fresh approaches and hydrated theories can we grow through the entanglement of themes of animal language, cosmograms, the flows of beings and wisdom across land and sea, pilgrimage and forced migration seeking safe passage?
+How can we evolve creative, pragmatic and useful theories of bodies and culture, language and ideas, feeling and sensing techniques in connection to bodies, celestial events and wild weather systems.
+Drawing on philosophies of hydrofeminism, vital materialities and deep time, political ecologies and the Environmental Humanities, we hope to bring varied approaches to the search for life in the Universe into dialogue with shifting, changing ecologies in motion.

-Deadline for expression of interest: June 4th, 2024
+Expression of interest: EOD June 4th, 2024 (your local time)

-If you are drawn to this engagement, and would like to know more, please get in contact
+For submissions and if you would like to know more, please get in contact

 References